Extending quantum detailed balance through optimal transport: Conceptual exposition

 To apply this in practice and particular examples, one should keep in mind that the $k$ and $l$ appearing in a Wasserstein distance are viewed as ``coordinates'' measuring particular aspects of $\mathbf{A}$ and $\mathbf{B}$ respectively.
 In particular, they may be chosen to be relevant observables in $\mathbf{A}$ and $\mathbf{B}$.
 In addition, for every $p$ one can aim to choose $k_{p}$ and $l_{p}$ to measure corresponding quantities in $\mathbf{A}$ and $\mathbf{B}$, say spin in some direction of a particular spin site in each, in order for the difference between $k_{p}$ and $l_{p}$ in (\ref{eindDimKoste}) to have a sensible physical meaning.

-An cardinal point regarding (\ref{eindDimKoste}) is that zero cost between a quantum system and itself can always be attained by using a maximally entangled state as the transport plan.
+A cardinal point regarding (\ref{eindDimKoste}) is that zero cost between a quantum system and itself can always be attained by using a maximally entangled state as the transport plan.
 This is why we have

 as one would expect of a distance function.
 This appears to be a simple point, but it is subtler than one may initially expect.
 The key aspect of this is illustrated as part of the next example.